michael-cw/susobasemap/README.md

     Solutions Interviewer App.
 - **Download Outputs**: Download the generated files directly from the application.
-- **UPCOMING**: Send spatial resources directly to the Survey Solutions server through the API interface.
+- **Survey Solutions API Interface**: Send and assign spatial resources directly to the Survey Solutions server through the API interface.

 ## Important Note